Gadolinium: Chemical properties

 which spalls off, exposing more surface to oxidation.

 Gadolinium is a strong reducing agent, which reduces oxides of several metals into their elements.
 Gadolinium is quite electropositive and reacts slowly with cold water and quite quickly with hot water to form gadolinium(III) hydroxide (Gd(OH)3):

 2 Gd + 6 H2O → 2 Gd(OH)3 + 3 H2.

 Gadolinium metal is attacked readily by dilute sulfuric acid to form solutions containing the colorless Gd(III) ions, which exist as [Gd(H2O)9](3+) complexes:

-2 Gd + 3 H2SO4 + 18 H2O → 2 [Gd(H2O)9](3+) + 3 SO4(2-) + 3 H2.
+2 Gd + 3 H2SO4 + 18 H2O → 2 [Gd(H2O)9](3+) + 3 SO_{4}(2-) + 3 H2.

 Chemical compounds

 In the great majority of its compounds, like many rare-earth metals, gadolinium adopts the oxidation state +3.
 However, gadolinium can be found on rare occasions in the 0, +1 and +2 oxidation states.
 All four trihalides are known.
 All are white, except for the iodide, which is yellow.
 Most commonly encountered of the halides is gadolinium(III) chloride (GdCl3).
-The oxide dissolves in acids to give the salts, such as gadolinium(III) nitrate.
+The oxide dissolves in acids to give the salts, such as gadolinium(III) nitrate and gadolinium(III) sulfate.

 Gadolinium(III), like most lanthanide ions, forms complexes with high coordination numbers.
 This tendency is illustrated by the use of the chelating agent DOTA, an octadentate ligand.
-Salts of [Gd(DOTA)]^{−} are useful in magnetic resonance imaging.
+Salts of [Gd(DOTA)]- are useful in magnetic resonance imaging.
 A variety of related chelate complexes have been developed, including gadodiamide.

 Reduced gadolinium compounds are known, especially in the solid state.
 Gadolinium(II) halides are obtained by heating Gd(III) halides in presence of metallic Gd in tantalum containers.
 Gadolinium also forms the sesquichloride Gd2Cl3, which can be further reduced to GdCl by annealing at 800 C. This gadolinium(I) chloride forms platelets with layered graphite-like structure.